SamuelCarriles/fhir-pogs/README.md

 (save-resources! db-spec "fhir_resources" resources)
 ```
 For this function, the arguments change slightly:
-- `db-spec`: the database specifications where the resources will be stored.
+1. `db-spec`: the database specifications where the resources will be stored.
-- `table-prefix`: the table's name prefix used to create the necessary tables.
+2. `table-prefix`: the table's name prefix used to create the necessary tables.
-- `mapping-type`: a keyword specifying the type of mapping to be performed.
+3. `mapping-type`: a keyword specifying the type of mapping to be performed.
 It can be `:single` when all resources are of the same type, or `:specialized` when the resources are of different types.
-- `mapping-fields`: if the `mapping-type` is `:single`, this parameter is a vector, similar to `save-resource!`.
+4. `mapping-fields`: if the `mapping-type` is `:single`, this parameter is a vector, similar to `save-resource!`.
 However, if the mapping is specialized, this field will be a map where each key is the resource type and each value is a vector containing the fields to be extracted from that resource, given as keywords within the vector.
 There are two reserved keywords here:
   - `:all`: used when you want the same fields to be extracted from all resources.
 It looks like this: `{:all [:meta :text]}`.
   - `:others`: used when specifying fields for certain resources and you want to define which fields to extract from any other resource not already specified.
 It looks like this: `{:patient [:active :text] :others [:defaults]}`.
-- `resources`: a collection of resources to be stored.
+5. `resources`: a collection of resources to be stored.

 > [!IMPORTANT]
 > *The resulting tables from this example depend on the resources available.
 Generally, for `:single` mapping, there will be a main table with columns `id`, `resourcetype`, and `content`, and a secondary table with columns `resource_id`, `active`, and `text`.
 For `:specialized` mapping, the same main table is created, a secondary table storing `Patient`-type resources with columns `active` and `text`, and as many additional tables with `meta` and `text` fields as needed.*

 > [!TIP]
 > *A separate table is generated for each different resource type.
 This ensures that resources of the same type are stored together in the same table.*

 ## 🛠️Basic Operations: Read/Search Resources
-Para buscar un recurso o recursos que tengan ciertas características o que cumplan con ciertas condiciones, debemos utilizar la función `search-resources!`.
-Veamos un ejemplo:
+To look up a resource —or a bunch of them— that match certain criteria, you’ll want to use the `search-resources!` function.
+Here's a quick example:
 ```clojure
 (:require [fhir-pogs.core :refer [search-resources!]])